sourabhsinha396/QuickQuiz/README.md

     Django-Rest-Framework
     Javascript
     Jquery
-    AWS S3 for Production
+    WhiteNoise for Static files
     Bootstrap

-***To Be Used Technology:***
+***TO DO:***
+    Ugrading frontend.
+    Amazon S3 for static files.
     Redis for Caching,Leaderboard,Views
-    Celery for Asynchronous Task e.g. emailing result
+    Celery for Asynchronous Task e.g. emailing result.
+    Seperate Production and Development settings.
+    using select_related() method to improve some queries.
+    Making things API Based instead of using core django.

 ***Installing:***